Themekraft/wc4bp/readme.txt

 [youtube https://www.youtube.com/watch?v=vgSKhrvi3SU&t]

 ### Integrate it all
 Show purchase history, product downloads and more in your BuddyPress member profiles.
-Make all WooCommerce customer data accessible from one place and create woocommerce member pages that display all data relevant for your woocommerce customers.
+Make all WooCommerce customer data accessible from one place and create WooCommerce member pages that display all data relevant for your customers.
 Add pages from other WooCommerce extensions right into your BuddyPress member profiles as a new tab.

 ### WooCommerce Member Pages
 Create WooCommerce Member Pages that are easy accessable from there BuddyPress Member Profile and make Pages only available to your customers.

 ### Display Customer Data:
-Display relevant data from any WooCommerce Extension in your BuddyPresss Member Profil.
+Display relevant data from any WooCommerce Extension in your BuddyPresss Member Profile.
 Create tabs with any data revevant for your clients.

 ### Sync Customer Data:
 Syncronise WooComemrce data like Billing and Shipping Address with BuddyPress and WordPress and make your website become your CRM Customer Relation Mangement.
-USe BuddyPress as data hub and avoid redundat data on your site
+USe BuddyPress as data hub and avoid redundat data on your site.

 ### WooCommerce Checkout and BuddyPress Profile Fields
 Mix BuddyPress and WooCommerce Data in the checkout.
 Remove unwanted WooCommerce Checkout form elements.
-Add BuddyPress Profile Form Elements
+Add BuddyPress Profile Form Elements.

 ### WooCommerce Groups
 Use BuddyPress Groups with WooCommerce and bring your client relation to the next lavel.

 ##How to Integrate WooCommerce with BuddyPress or BuddyBoss seamlessly

-Online Business Growth Solutions for BuddyPress & BuddyBoss Shop Owners Supercharge your WooCommerce BuddyPress / BuddyBoss site with eCommerce features.
+Online Business Growth Solutions for BuddyPress & BuddyBoss Shop Owners.
+Supercharge your WooCommerce BuddyPress / BuddyBoss site with eCommerce features.
 Make WooCommerce fully integrated into your Social Network.
 [Integrate WooCommerce with BuddyPress](https://themekraft.com/wordpress-solutions/woocommerce-buddypress/)

 ### Extendable with Addons

 Add your BuddyPress Profile Fields into the WooCommerce Checkout.
-Customize your WooCommerce Checkout field and remove unwanted fields for example "phone number" from the checkout form
+Customize your WooCommerce Checkout field and remove unwanted fields for example "phone number" from the checkout form.
 [Checkout Manager](https://wordpress.org/plugins/woocommerce-buddypress-integration-xprofile-checkout-manager/)

 Integrate BuddyPress Groups with WooCommerce and WooCommerce Subscription.
-Ideal for subscription and membership sites such as premium support.
+Link your groups to products so that they can only be accessible through purchase.
 [WooCommerce Groups](https://wordpress.org/plugins/wc4bp-groups/)

 Integrate BuddyPress with WooCommerce Subscription.
 Ideal for subscription and membership sites such as premium support.